 Social Sciences: includes anthropology, history, government, psychology, geography, sociology, and economics.
+A minimum of 20 hours is required in this area.

-Complementary Areas: allows for a wide diversity of courses in areas excluded by, but complementary to, the above three categories.
+Complementary Areas: allows for a wide diversity of courses in areas excluded by, but complementary to, the above three categories, such as Business and Education.

-- 3. Systematic advising will be an integral part of the candidate's experience under the BGS program.
+3. Systematic advising will be an integral part of the candidate's experience under the BGS program.
 The student and his advisor are to work out the balance and distribution of courses taken within these four areas.
-The option to concentrate in one academic discipline is offered under the BGS, provided the student has course work within the four study areas designated above. - 4.
-Approximately sixty hours of the student's course work is to be beyond the 200 level.
-Therefore, the BGS student should insure that he has sufficient prerequisites in one or more areas to be eligible for advanced work. - 5.
-As in the traditional baccalaureate programs at the university, the total number of hours required for graduation is 200.
+The option to concentrate in one academic discipline is offered under the BGS, provided the student has course work within the four study areas designated above.

+4. A minimum of sixty hours of the student's course work is to be at the 300 level or above.
+Therefore, the BGS student should insure that he has sufficient prerequisites in one or more areas to be eligible for advanced work.

+5. As in the traditional baccalaureate programs at the university, the total number of hours required for graduation is 200.